Naftali Tishby: Career

 From 1986 until 1991 he worked in Bell Labs in Murray Hill, New Jersey.

 In 1992 he became a senior lecturer in the Computer science faculty in the Hebrew University and became an associate professor in 1997.

-He was the founder of the Hebrew University's Interdisciplinary Center for Neural Computation, the Edmond and Lily Safra Center for Brain Sciences, and the Sudarsky Center for Computational Biology.
+He was among the founders of the Hebrew University's Interdisciplinary Center for Neural Computation, the Edmond and Lily Safra Center for Brain Sciences, and the Sudarsky Center for Computational Biology.
 In 1998 he founded and chaired the computer engineering program.

 He worked on the mathematical and statistical theory of learning and biological adaptation.

 Personal life and death

-Tishby was married and has four children.
+Tishby was married and had four children.
 Tishby died on 9 August 2021 at the age of 68.